 How to Dictate & Edit Texts without Siri

-Being able to make hands-free calls and send texts can come in handy when you're trying to keep your eyes on the road.
-Siri is a common method for dictating texts, but Siri can't function properly when you've got spotty cell reception.
-Luckily, you can still dictate texts in Messages even if Siri is offline.
-You can even use this method to make corrections and edit out mistakes.
-Let's dive in with how to dictate and edit texts on your iPhone without Siri.
+Being able to make hands-free calls and send texts can come in handy when you're trying to multitask.
+Siri is a common method for dictating texts, but not everyone wants to enable Siri.
+Luckily, you don't need Siri to dictate texts in Messages.
+You can even use this method to edit out mistakes.
+Let's dive in with how to use voice-to-text on iPhone to dictate and edit texts without Siri.

 iPhone Life